Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 Parameters:

 - p1: [`infinity.ui.vec2`](#infinity.ui.vec2_class)
-  >the first control point of the Bezier curve, of type infinity.ui.vec2
+  >The first control point of the Bezier curve, of type infinity.ui.vec2.

 - p2: [`infinity.ui.vec2`](#infinity.ui.vec2_class)
-  >the second control point of the Bezier curve, of type infinity.ui.vec2
+  >The second control point of the Bezier curve, of type infinity.ui.vec2.

 - p3: [`infinity.ui.vec2`](#infinity.ui.vec2_class)
-  >the third control point of the Bezier curve, of type infinity.ui.vec2
+  >The third control point of the Bezier curve, of type infinity.ui.vec2.

 - p4: [`infinity.ui.vec2`](#infinity.ui.vec2_class)
-  >the fourth control point of the Bezier curve, of type infinity.ui.vec2
+  >The fourth control point of the Bezier curve, of type infinity.ui.vec2.

 - col: `number`
-  >a number representing the color of the curve
+  >A number representing the color of the curve.

 - thickness: `number`, optional
-  >a number specifying the thickness of the curve.
+  >A number specifying the thickness of the curve.
 If not provided, a default value will be used.

 - segments: `number`, optional
-  >a number specifying the number of segments to divide the curve into.
+  >A number specifying the number of segments to divide the curve into.
 More segments results in a smoother curve.
 If not provided, a default value will be used.

 Example: